Home / Issuing / Control Authorizations

 Collaborative authorization request events differ from payment card authorization notification events.

-A collaborative authorization request is an HTTPS POST request with a JSON body.
 A collaborative authorization request body has several amount fields relating to a transaction's money movement.
 These amount fields may differ from one request to another.

 The following code snippet provides an example of a cross-border collaborative authorization request body: